-Then the next morning before whale watching, drive east from Myvatn along Route 1 (Ring Road) to visit the west sides of the Dettifoss and Selfoss waterfalls.
+Then the next morning before whale watching, drive east from Myvatn along Route 1 (Ring Road) to visit the west sides of the Dettifoss and Selfoss waterfalls, 2 of the best Iceland waterfalls.
 Afterward, continue north on Route 862 (also a paved road) and drive along the Diamond Circle.
 Stop to admire and/or hike at Asbyrgi Canyon before continuing on Route 85 to Husavik.

 One of the best things about visiting Iceland during the late spring and summer months is the length of the days.
 Even in May, I had 17 hours of daylight.
 The midnight sun in summer means it’s possible to do a whale watching tour later in the day or even early evening with plenty of light in the sky.